Metric uniformization of morphisms of Berkovich curves: Introduction

 (1) The function is compatible with compositions (of functions or of field extensions, respectively).

 (2) The function is trivial in the tame case.

-(3) If the degree is $p$ then the function is described by the different as follows: the slopes are 1 and $p$ and the break is at $\delta^{1/(p-1)}$.
+(3) If the degree is $p$ then the function is described by the different $\delta$ as follows: the slopes are 1 and $p$ and the break is at $\delta^{1/(p-1)}$.

-Then the families of such functions $\varphi_y$ or $\varphi_{L/K}$ are completely described by these three conditions.
-For example, in the case of extensions take Galois closure $F/K$ of $L/K$.
+The families of such functions $\varphi_y$ or $\varphi_{L/K}$ are completely described by these three conditions.
+For example, in the case of extensions take the Galois closure $F/K$ of $L/K$.
 Then $\varphi_{L/K}$ is determined by $\varphi_{F/K}$ and $\varphi_{F/L}$.
-The two other extensions are Galois, hence split into compositions of tame extensions and extensions of degree $p$, and hence their Hebrand's functions are determined by (1)--(3).
+The two other extensions are Galois, hence split into compositions of tame extensions and extensions of degree $p$, and hence their Herbrand functions are determined by (1)--(3).
 A similar argument works for $\varphi_y$ after a localization on $X$, see Theorem~\ref{invth}.